• Skip to main content

 View on many squares of no bake peanut butter fudge garnished with vegan white chocolate chips and peanuts.

-I bet this no bake peanut butter fudge is going to be a new favorite vegan dessert to all peanut butter lovers!
-This is a fuss-free and no cooking recipe that feels like a REAL treat, but also is super simple to make.
-We absolutely love it!
+I bet this no bake peanut butter fudge is going to be a new favorite vegan dessert for all peanut butter lovers!
+This is a fuss-free and no-cooking recipe that feels like a REAL treat, but also is super simple to make and completely made without cooking!

 I hope you give it a try! ❤️

-• Easy, no cooking and no stove required
+• Easy one-bowl recipe, plus there is no cooking and no stove required (and no thermometer!)

 • Great make-ahead dessert or to give as a gift